 RTD's Access-a-Ride program provides local bus transportation for individuals with disabilities who are unable to access our fixed-route bus and light rail system.
 Learn more about Access-a-Ride.

 Accessible light rail trains

 Light rail is wheelchair accessible.
 Ramps are located at each station.
 Wait at the top of the ramp for the train to stop and the operator will help you board and exit the train.

 Discounted fares and special discount cards

 Individuals with disabilities are entitled to a discount fare on fixed-route, Call-n-Ride, and light rail service.

 Personal attendants and service animals

-Passengers with disabilities who are traveling with attendants, aides, or trainers are not required to provide proof of eligibility.
-Personal attendants, aides, or trainers traveling with a fare-paying disabled passenger are not required to pay a fare.
+Passengers with disabilities who are traveling with an attendant, aide, or trainer are not required to provide proof of eligibility.
+A personal attendant, aide, or trainer traveling with a fare-paying disabled passenger is not required to pay a fare.
 Service animals may accompany disabled passenger.
 For safety reasons, please keep service animals clear of the aisle.
 The driver or operator may deny boarding or request that you remove the animal if it becomes violent, disruptive, or poses a threat to other passengers.